Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 - At least from the initial data, victim factors, keywords or tone flags that might indicate bias in the case documents
 - What happens after people serve their sentence?
 By sentence type.

-**BDDE Dataset #3 Notebook https://github.com/embrace-call-for-code/bias-detection-engine/blob/master/notebooks/weighted_drug_trafficking_data.ipynb   :Simulated historical data to supplement actual historical data collected from US Sentencing Commission**
-Due to compressed Call for Code timeline, a set of simulated historical datasets were created to reflect trends indicated in smaller amount of actual historical sentencing data captured in Dataset #2 collected from publicly available interactive data found on United States Sentencing Commission public portal.
+**BDDE Dataset #3 Notebook** [Simulated historical data to supplement actual historical data collected from US Sentencing Commission](https://github.com/embrace-call-for-code/bias-detection-engine/blob/master/notebooks/weighted_drug_trafficking_data.ipynb) Due to compressed Call for Code timeline, a set of simulated historical datasets were created to reflect trends indicated in smaller amount of actual historical sentencing data captured in Dataset #2 collected from publicly available interactive data found on United States Sentencing Commission public portal.
 This dataset shows a view of simulated data that replicate fact patterns discerned in limited actual historical data collected from United States Sentencing Commission interactive historical outcomes datasets sufficient to reveal that a large proportion of black defendants are offered and take a plea bargain deal which results in a disproportionately negative deviation from the Federal Sentencing Guidelines mid-point

-                     X-X-X-X-X-X-X- NOTE Boz...  put hyperlinks under BDE Dataset #3 Notebook  X-X-X-X-X-X-X-
 ![Judicial Bias](/images/Judicial_Bias.png)

  **BDE Dataset #4 Notebook https://github.com/Call-for-Code-for-Racial-Justice/bias-detection-engine/blob/master/notebooks/open_sentencing_demo.ipynb  :BDDE Data output dashboard analysis results to be passed back to Open Sentencing Solution Aggregator**